HeardLibrary/digital-scholarship/script/r/next.md

 Data visualization can be considered part of a larger process of data exploration that also includes data transformation and modeling.
 Since the process is iterative, being able to adjust the way that the data are visualized as the exploration progresses is important.

 The "grammar of graphics" is a philosophical outlook on graphics introduced in 2010 by Hadley Wickham in his paper [*A Layered Grammar of Graphics*](http://vita.had.co.nz/papers/layered-grammar.pdf).
 The systematic layered grammar of graphics allows the visualizer to control features of the plot such as the geometry of the plot (line, box, dot, etc.), the asthetics (marker type, color, etc.), and statistical transformation of the data (such as smoothing) in order to make features or characteristics of the data more apparent.
-As the data exploration goes forward, based on what is learned, the layered features can be adjusted to change how the data are displayed.
+As the data exploration goes forward, based on what is learned the layered features can be adjusted to change how the data are displayed.

 The **ggplot2** package is based on the Grammar of Graphics philosophy and is described in the ["Data Visualization" chapter of *R for Data Science*](https://r4ds.had.co.nz/data-visualisation.html).
 To get an high-altitude overview of how the syntax of the ggplot function affects the features of a plot, see the [Data Visualization with ggplot2 Cheat Sheet](https://github.com/rstudio/cheatsheets/raw/master/data-visualization-2.1.pdf) found on the [RStudio Cheatsheats web page](https://www.rstudio.com/resources/cheatsheets/).